image

 Does Eaton Apothecary bill my plan for a 90-day supply?

-Does Eaton Apothecary bill my plan for a 90-Eaton Apothecary has a limited number of contracts that allow us to bill for up to a ninety-day supply at a time (for three copays).
-Those plans are:
+Eaton Apothecary has a limited number of contracts that allow us to bill for up to a ninety-day supply at a time (usually for three copays).
+If your prescriber writes for a 90 day supply we can attempt to bill for that quantity and, if not covered, reduce to the amount allowed by the plan

 Eaton Apothecary